edHelper.com

 By Phyllis Naegeli

 1 Ancient Egypt had a highly organized society.
 Its structure began to emerge in the Old Dynasty with upper and lower classes of people.
 As this great kingdom developed, a middle class of craftsmen emerged.
-Throughout its history, it was difficult, but not impossible, to move between the classes.
+Throughout its history, it was difficult - but not impossible - to move between the classes.
 The separate classes of people remained consistent throughout ancient Egypt's history.

 3 The noblemen occupied the next level of society.
 They lived in close proximity to the palaces of the royal family.
-Their large, lavish estates provided them with the wealth to give their families the best life had to offer.
+Their large, lavish estates provided them with wealth to give their families the best that life had to offer.
 There was always enough food, and they wore luxurious, finely constructed clothing.
 Noblemen held high-level government positions, the premier of which was the vizier (similar to prime minister).
 Noble boys were able to attend school, and the eldest son usually inherited his father's position.
 Younger sons were able to use their education to obtain other government positions or become scribes.

-Paragraphs 4 to 9:
+Paragraphs 4 to 8:

 For the complete story with questions: click here for printable